Synoyx/simple_voting_contract_testing/README.md

 ## Unit test results

-There is a total of 47 unit test, to cover the whole code base.
+There is a total of 47 unit tests, to cover the whole code base.
 In the current state, all the 47 unit tests are valid.
-You can test this with the commande `forge test`
+You can test this with the command `forge test`

 ![Unit test results](https://image.noelshack.com/fichiers/2023/52/2/1703604659-capture-d-ecran-2023-12-26-a-16-30-48.png)